ericoporto/ags-manual-wiki/EditorCharacter.md

 This is also where you select whether this particular character will be used as the player character.

-**Note**: Only one character can be the designated as the player character within this panel since this will also determine which room the game starts in.
+**NOTE:** Only one character can be the designated as the player character within this panel since this will also determine which room the game starts in.
 Changing the player character during the game is possible by using the script function [`Character.SetAsPlayer`](Character#charactersetasplayer).